-- describe how the project builds upon existing knowledge to progress the area of research and how the research outcomes will contribute to meaningful advances in health outcomes, practice and/or policy in Australia. - clearly outline how the proposed project will produce knowledge and outcomes that address an area of unmet medical need. - demonstrate how the views and values of consumers, the community, health providers and/or other end users have informed the proposed research, including how the needs and priorities of consumers (particularly those with lived experience and their carers) have informed the research question. - demonstrate the involvement of academic, industry, state/territory, and/or other partners in the project and how their needs and views have informed its conceptualisation, development and planned translation and implementation.
+- a. describe how the project builds upon existing knowledge to progress the area of research and how the research outcomes will contribute to meaningful advances in health outcomes, practice and/or policy in Australia. - b. demonstrate how the views and values of consumers, the community, health providers and/or other end users have informed the proposed research, including how the needs and priorities of consumers (particularly those with lived experience and their carers) have informed the research question. - c. demonstrate the involvement of academic, industry, state/territory, and/or other partners in the project and how their needs and views have informed its conceptualisation, development and planned translation and implementation.

-In addition, projects that specifically focus on the health of priority populations (e.g. Aboriginal and/or Torres Strait Islander people, older people experiencing diseases of ageing, people with rare or currently untreatable diseases/conditions, people in remote/rural communities, people with a disability, individuals from culturally and linguistically diverse communities, LGBTIQ+ people, youth) should:
+In addition, projects that specifically focus on the health of priority populations (defined as Aboriginal and/or Torres Strait Islander people, older people experiencing diseases of ageing, people with rare or currently untreatable diseases/conditions, people in remote/rural communities, people with a disability, individuals from culturally and linguistically diverse communities, LGBTIQ+people, youth) should:

-- describe how the anticipated outputs will contribute to meaningful advances in health outcomes, practice and/or policy for the priority population - demonstrate how the proposed research focuses on interventions that will be acceptable (e.g. culturally appropriate) to the priority population - demonstrate leadership by, and involvement of, the priority population in the project, and how their needs, views and values have informed its conceptualisation, development and planned implementation.
+- d. describe how the anticipated outputs will contribute to meaningful advances in health outcomes, practice and/or policy for the priority population - e. demonstrate how the proposed research focuses on interventions that will be acceptable (e.g. culturally appropriate) to the priority population - f. demonstrate leadership by, and involvement of, the priority population in the project, and how their needs, views and values have informed its conceptualisation, development and planned implementation.

-Further instructions are in section 6.1.
+Further instructions are in section 6.4.

-5.2.
-Assessment Criterion 2 - Project methodology (30% weighting)
+5.2 Assessment Criterion 2 - Project methodology (30% weighting)